When it comes to social media marketing, creating brand awareness should be one of your top priorities, right alongside traffic and lead generation.

 Even if you're posting excessive amounts of original content, this strategy still isn't optimal because it lacks content diversity.

 A recent Forbes article covers Maria Dysktra's thoughts on social media marketing.
 Dysktra, a Microsoft veteran and entrepreneur, suggests promoting your own content just 30% of the time.
 As a rule of thumb, she suggests that you aim for 60% of your updates to be industry related third-party content.

 "Promote your own content just 30% of the time; 10% or less of everything you share can be direct calls to action."

 You can argue that the percentages mentioned might be arbitrary, but they still demonstrate a necessary degree of content diversity.

 And finally, use social media advertising or native ads to gain more reach and brand awareness.

 Even though a recent Business 2 Community article explains how Millennials have a distaste of advertising...

 "While friends ranked the highest in terms of trust, advertising and sales people ranked the lowest.
 To make things worse, 84% of Millennials said they flat out don’t like advertising.
 Daunting statistics, surely.
 In order to overcome these odds, marketers need to start investing in content that feels authentic and provides value to the consumer without an in-your-face sales message."

 ...the reality is that a pay-to-play strategy has become a requirement for successful branding, traffic generation and even social media prospecting.

-Social media platforms are businesses, too.
-Like most businesses, they need to make money in order to survive.
+Social media platforms are businesses, too, primarily public ones.
+Like most public companies, they need to make money in order to survive and please their shareholders.
 This is most commonly done by offering advertising opportunities to reach their user base.
 The demand for paid social ads are maximized by the growing limitations the platform's algorithms place upon the reach of organic (non-paid) posts.